Lleu Llaw Gyffes

 Lleu Llaw Gyffes (/cy/), sometimes incorrectly spelled as Llew Llaw Gyffes, is a hero of Welsh mythology.
 He appears most prominently in the Fourth Branch of the Mabinogi, the tale of Math fab Mathonwy, which tells the tale of his birth, his marriage, his death, his resurrection and his accession to the throne of Gwynedd.
 He is a warrior and magician, invariably associated with his uncle Gwydion.

-He is widely understood to be the Welsh equivalent of the Irish Lugh and the Gaulish Lugus.
+His name appears to be the Welsh equivalent of the Irish Lugh and the Gaulish Lugus.
 It has been suggested that Lleu, like Pryderi, is related to the divine son figure of Mabon ap Modron.

 Name

 The name Lleu is derived from Proto-Celtic *Lugus, the exact meaning (and etymology) of which is still a matter of scholarly debate.

 Role in Welsh tradition

 The story of Lleu and the tynghedau of Arianrhod and then of Lleu and Blodeuwedd form respectively the second and third part of the Mabinogi of Math fab Mathonwy.